 Here are some things you can do with multiple ticket forms:

-- Create tailored forms for different customers’ brand or product or issue.
+- Create tailored forms for different customers’ brands or products, or issues.

 - Automate workflows on tickets created from different forms.